Matthias Gehnen

 In particular, I am proud of our lab course Algorithmic Battle, which I have hosting in recent years.

 Its unique teaching concept allows students to find out themselves what makes a problem hard in various settings, and furthermore lets participants experience the importance of rigorous testing when developing code.
-We got supported by funding from a Freiraum Grant by Stiftung Innovation in der Hochschullehre and a grant within the ICON ENHANCE Call 2025 for further development of this lab and its concept.
+We received funding from a Freiraum Grant by Stiftung Innovation in der Hochschullehre and a grant within the ICON ENHANCE Call 2025 for further development of this lab and its concept.

 Supervised Theses